sassoftware/esp-kubernetes/operator/README.md

        [cli]$ ./bin/mkproject  -x deploy/examples/example-3.xml -s sink -o cr_sink.yaml

-Before deploying these models, you need to edit the autoscaling model.
-This is specified in the YAML file named cr_source.yaml.
+Before you deploy these models, edit the autoscaling model, which is specified in the YAML file named cr_source.yaml.
 Explicitly limit the CPU resources allocated to speed up the autoscaling.
 Set the maximum number of replicas to 10, which is the number of partitions that the Kafka topic was configured with.

 ```yaml